miketeachman/micropython-i2s-examples/README.md

 #### MIMXRT (Teensy 4.0/4.1) GPIO Pins

-All MIMXRT examples are designed for the Teensy 4.0/4.1 boards and use the following I2S peripheral ID and GPIO pins
+All MIMXRT examples are designed for the Teensy 4.0/4.1 boards and use the following I2S peripheral ID and GPIO pins.  **Note: the Teensy 4.1 is a better choice compared to the Teensy 4.0**.
+The Teensy 4.1 has a built-in SD card slot that can be used with the `machine.SDCard` class, which offers fast SD card access.
+The Teensy 4.0 requires an external SD card module, which only works with the slower `sdcard.py` driver.

 For transmitting to a DAC:
 |I2S ID|SCK pin|WS pin|SD pin|